Top Tips on How to Reach out and Partner with Schools in Your Local Area!

 But don’t be daunted or intimidated by it, just be persistent and approach them with the purest intent of wanting to work together on delivering amazing activities to children.

 Here are 3 steps you might consider taking when approaching the schools you want to work with:

 - Send detailed proposals with examples of classes you run and how you would deliver them.
 Be sure to get your brand across by sharing some fun pictures and videos that you have;

-- If a current customers of yours attends the school, ask parents to vouch for you and give you a glowing recommendation;
+- If a current customer of yours attends the school, ask parents to vouch for you and give you a glowing recommendation;

 - Where appropriate (given current circumstances), offer to come in for a trial or host a few free classes.
 The schools may not be in a position to fund you, but opportunities will lie with having access to the kids and their parents.
 Invite them to attend your current term, and you’ll have new customers!

 Ashley and the incredible coaches at Skillz work in close partnership with schools to deliver curriculums for PE and after school activities.
 Schools put their trust and confidence in Skillz as a professional football club to deliver an exciting curriculum that benefits students physically, mentally and emotionally.